devspace-sh/devspace/docs/docs/configuration/config.yaml.md

 ### images[]
 An image is defined by:
 - `name` *string* name of the image with registry url prefixed (e.g. dockerhubname/image, gcr.io/googleprojectname/image etc.)
+- `createPullSecret` *bool* creates a pull secret in the cluster namespace if the credentials are available in the docker credentials store or specified under `registries[].auth`
 - `registry` *string* Optional: registry references one of the keys defined in the `registries` map.
 If defined do not prefix the image name with the registry url
 - `build` *BuildConfig* defines the build procedure for this image